willatlawford/supabase-test/README.md

 # Supabase Todo App with AI Chat Agent

 A React + TypeScript todo application with an integrated AI chat agent that can manage your todos.
-Uses Supabase for storage and real-time synchronization.
+Uses Supabase for storage/auth and Cloudflare Workers with Sandboxes for the AI agent.

 ## Features